pritambeta/Chromata/README.md

 # Chromata
-> Chromata is a React Native and Redux-based image viewer app that leverages the Unsplash API to fetch beautiful images and set them as wallpaper.
+> Chromata is an app for wallpapers made with React Native and Redux.
+It uses the Unsplash API to get beautiful pictures and lets you set them as your wallpaper.

 ## About The App
 - Begin with a selection of over 30 image categories.